kyhau/docker-notebook/docker-ucp.md

    `https:///_ping`
    `https://<ucp-manager-url>/_ping`

-1. There are two ways to interact with UCP: the web UI or the CLI.
+1. There are two ways to interact with UCP: **the web UI or the CLI**.

-1. Where is the option to integrate Docker Enterprise with LDAP?
-UCP
+1. Where is the option to integrate Docker Enterprise with LDAP? **UCP**

 ## Pause Containers

+1. A Kubernetes pod is a group of containers that are deployed together on the same host.

-1. Every pod in Kubernetes has a **pause** container, which is an “empty” container that bootstraps the pod to establish all of the namespaces.
+1. Every pod in Kubernetes has a **pause container**, which is an “empty” container that bootstraps the pod to establish all of the namespaces.

-1. Pause containers hold the cgroups, reservations, and namespaces of a pod before its individual containers are created.
+1. **Pause containers** hold the `cgroups`, `reservations`, and `namespaces` of a pod before its individual containers are created.

-1. The **pause** container’s image is always present, so the allocation of the pod’s resources is instantaneous.
+1. The **pause container**’s image is always present, so the allocation of the pod’s resources is instantaneous.

-1. **pause** containers are hidden but you can see them by running
+1. **Pause containers** are hidden but you can see them by running

 ```bash
 docker ps -a | grep -I pause